Backpack Hunting

 Backpack hunting is exactly what it sounds like — combining backcountry backpacking with hunting.
 Instead of returning to a truck or base camp every night, you carry what you need on your back and stay in the field for several days at a time.
 It’s one of the best ways to reach less-pressured areas, hunt more effectively, and experience the wilderness on a much deeper level.
 It’s also exciting, but success starts with understanding what it really takes.

-Hunting out of a backpack isn’t as simple as just throwing a rifle or bow in your pack and heading into the woods — it’s a mix of backcountry travel, self-reliance, and hunting skills.
+Hunting out of a backpack isn’t as simple as just throwing a rifle or bow in your pack and heading into the woods — it’s a mix of backcountry route-finding, self-reliance, and hunting skills.
 Before you load up and hike away from the truck, it helps to know what you’re preparing for: heavier packs, longer distances, and the need to stay safe when you’re nowhere near a trail system and often further from help.

-Understand What You’re Signing Up For
+What You’re Signing Up For

 If you’ve never backpacked, take a short overnight trip before adding hunting into the mix.
 If you’ve hunted but haven’t packed meat out on your back, train with weight first so you know what 70+ lbs really feels like.